adomokos/climb_that_mountain/blog/2016/05/currying-in-haskell-clojure-ruby.md

 triple = multiply(3)
 ```

-I am sure the Ruby language authors had the reason to use `curry` for partial applications.
+I am sure the Ruby language authors had a reason to use `curry` for partial applications, but it just did not feel natural.
+I have to learn and remember how to use it properly.

 There are currying related npm packages in Node, but I have not found anything that's built into the language.
 Here is how the poor man's currying is done in JavaScript: